kumarlabgit/ESL-PSC/site_counter_rs/README.md

 ```

 The optimized binary will be created at
 `site_counter_rs/target/release/site_counter_rs`.
-The Python CLI
-(`esl_psc_cli/fast_scan_cli.py`) uses this binary when it is present and
-executable; otherwise it falls back to the pure-Python implementation.

 ## JSON input schema

 The executable expects a single JSON object that matches the structure below.
 Optional fields may be omitted.
-The values correspond to the parameters that
+The values correspond to the backend request
-ESL-PSC's Python site counter uses internally.
+created by the GUI and `esl-psc site-counter` wrappers.

 ```json
 {